 One of the great things about WordPress is its portability and its popularity.
 It is extremely easy for a WordPress owner to move their entire site, comments and all between different hosting providers without the use of complex database languages such as SQL.

-wordpress-[yyyy]-[mm]-[dd].xml.
+[site_title].wordpress-[yyyy]-[mm]-[dd].xml.
 You can open this with any text editor or even Windows Notepad.
 But it is preferable that you use a text editor that can parse the XML document with colourisation as it makes the document much easier to read.
-NotePad++ http://notepad-plus-plus.org/ is a good choice for Windows users while TextMate http://macromates.com/ was probably the best choice for OS/X.
+At the time of writting in 2011, NotePad++ http://notepad-plus-plus.org/ is a good choice for Windows users while TextMate http://macromates.com/ was probably the best choice for OS/X.

 <!-- This is a WordPress eXtended RSS file generated by WordPress as an export of your site. -->

 At the top of the WXR file there is a large commented section explaining the purpose of the document and in case you have forgotten instructions on how to import the file to a WordPress site.